Cash-Economy/BMGF/README.md

 > How might we ensure low-income people who mainly live in a cash economy have positive financial health for life?

+## What are we doing?

+92% of low-income households state that financial stability is more valuable to them than higher income.
+Hundreds of millions of households manage their credit through savings pools.
+These, however, are inflexible and disconnected from the formal economy.
+We propose a flexible, formalised savings pool model that builds credit history and generates interest income for the users.

 ## Our Team

 - [Kuljot Anand](https://www.linkedin.com/in/kuljot-kj-anand-93925915) | [@kuljotanand](https://github.com/kuljotanand) | CS Candidate